dh-notes/pandoc-workflow/sample.md

 central activities.^[@fyfe_digital_2011 argues that too.]
 ```

-Here, the text "central activities." will be followed by an automatically numbered footnote, which contains the text "Gratzinger argues that too."
+Your sentence will now be followed by an automatically numbered footnote, which contains the text "Fyfe argues that too."
 At the bottom of your document, if you add another section with the heading #Bibliography, a formatted bibliography of all works you have cited will be placed at the bottom of your document.
 So, our new project.md text file will look like this:

 ```
 ---